open-zaak/open-zaak-website/README.md

 This site is built using [Gatsby](https://www.gatsbyjs.org/).
 First make sure you have [Node](https://nodejs.org/en/) installed on your machine.
 Then install the dependencies with the `npm install` command.
 After this you can use the `npm start` to start a local webserver and build/update the site.

-The `master` branch of this repository is automatically deployed the Github pages of this repository using a combination Github actions and a npm deploy script.
+The website is automatically deployed with pull request on `develop` using a combination Github actions.
 The workflow for this is configured in `.github/workflows/deploy.yml`.
-A deploy script is added to `package.json` with the line ` "deploy": "gatsby build && gh-pages -d public -b master"` .
-The deploy workflow will set up an environment, run the tests, build the files and run the deploy script.
-More info about the implementation or additional configuration options refer to https://www.gatsbyjs.com/docs/how-gatsby-works-with-github-pages.
+A deploy script is added to `package.json` with the line ` "deploy": "gatsby build"` .
+More info about the implementation or additional configuration options refer to https://github.com/marketplace/actions/gatsby-publish.

-Pull request to the `development` branch of this repository are automatically tested by building the Gatsby site using Github actions.
+Pull request to the `develop` branch of this repository are automatically tested by building the Gatsby site using Github actions.
 The workflow for this is configure in in `.github/workflows/ci.yml`

 ## Localization